BEHAVIORAL SCIENCE APPLICATIONS LLC

 What is Behavioral Risk Management?

 Behavioral risk management is the process of analyzing, identifying, and addressing workplace behavioral issues and ensuring that the potential for damage from risk is minimized.
-Workplace behavioral issues include individual risks such as behaviors of employees and directors and organizational behavior which is a collective behavior taken by the organization.
-Behavioral Science Applications is a behavioral risk management consultancy that helps organizations of all types and sizes anticipate and effectively respond to a wide range of behavioral challenges in the workplace.
+Workplace behavioral issues include individual risks such as the behaviors of employees and directors, as well as organizational behavior which are collectively taken by the organization.
+Behavioral Science Applications LLC is a behavioral risk management consultancy that helps organizations of all types and sizes anticipate and effectively respond to various behavioral challenges in the workplace.
 We are pioneers in applying a science-based human factors approach to behavioral risk management.

 Human Factors in Security, Business Continuity